-September and October are our favorite months to tour the Pennsylvania U-Pick farms for apple and pumpkin picking.
-Even a day in the fields can make a long weekend in the great family-friendly city of Philadelphia seem like a full vacation.
-If you’re a history buff and are touring the great battlefield of Gettysburg, we have a few pick-your-own farms in that region too.
+September and October are our favorite months to tour the Pennsylvania apple farms for u-pick fruit and pumpkins.
+Plan a day in the fields to round out a long weekend in the great family-friendly city of Philadelphia.

-So whether you are looking to pick fruit, teach the kids about Mother Nature, practice healthy eating, go on a hayride, get lost in a corn maze, or buy fresh baked goods, my directory of local Philadelphia area and Gettsburg region pick-your-own farms will help you choose the right one.
+Are you are looking to pick fruit or teach the kids about Mother Nature?
+Practice healthy eating, go on a hayride, get lost in a corn maze, or buy fresh baked goods?
+My directory of local Philadelphia and Gettysburg area pick-your-own farms will help you choose the right one.

 For a complete guide to apple picking orchards and farms across the country, visit check out the FTF Guide to Top U-Pick Farms in the US.